 If you are undertaking any work, such as excavating or putting up scaffolding near our electrical equipment, you will need to submit a request for a Network Access Permit to provide safe access to your work area.

-To make sure we approve and can meet your request, you should submit your request for network access 28 business days before the date you intend on carrying out your work.
+To make sure we approve and can meet your request, you should plan your works 28 days after customer acceptance of your quote.

 You will need to complete this form if you are planning to undertake any work that includes:

 - pot holing